Coral-SH/textboxes.pytorch/README.md

 ## Demos

-### Use a pre-trained SSD network for detection
+### Use a pre-trained TextBoxes network for detection

 #### Download a pre-trained network
-- We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.
+- We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest TextBoxes model definitions trained on different datasets.
 - Currently, we provide the following PyTorch models:
-    * SSD300 trained on TextBoxes (newest PyTorch weights)
+    * TextBoxes300 trained on SynthText (newest PyTorch weights)
       - **TODO**
-    * SSD300 trained on COCO_Text (newest PyTorch weights)
+    * TextBoxes300 trained on COCO_Text (newest PyTorch weights)
       - **TODO**
 - Our goal is to reproduce this table from the [original paper](https://arxiv.org/abs/1611.06779)